Learn Like Leonardo da Vinci with Study Notes and Learning Journals

 One of the best things about using notebooks for learning is that it’s easy to see progress and remember what has been studied each year.
 The best learning journals I’ve seen have recorded studies on every subject except math — all in the same book.
 Science experiments, maps, commonplace quotes, and historic events are recorded as they are studied.
 Charlotte Mason wrote about commonplace books that “Such a diary, carefully kept through life, should be exceedingly interesting as containing the intellectual history of the writer” (volume 5, p.
 260), and the same is true of larger learning journals that encompass many subjects.
 Just imagine graduating from from school with an entire shelf of books that document what you have learned in all the subjects!

-Here are a few questions to help you decide what to record about any topic.
+Here are a few questions to help students decide what to record.

 - What are the most important ideas?